Common Questions About Working With a Fee-Only Financial Advisor

 This is different from fee-based advisors, who charge a fee but can also earn commissions on products they sell.
 The distinction matters more than it sounds — it determines whose interests are truly being served when a recommendation is made.

 A flat fee is a fixed annual amount regardless of portfolio size.
-At Sevey Wealth, our planning fee is approximately $10,000/year, billed quarterly.
+At Sevey Wealth, our planning fee is $10,000/year, billed quarterly.
 Whether your portfolio is $2 million or $10 million, the fee doesn't change.

-To put it concretely: on a $5M portfolio, a 1% AUM fee costs $50,000/year.
-Our flat fee costs $10,000.
-That's $40,000 more per year — paid every year in perpetuity, for no additional planning value.
+To put it concretely: at a common 1% AUM rate, a $3M portfolio costs $30,000/year.
+Our flat fee is $10,000.
+That's $20,000 more per year — every year, whether your portfolio grows or not.

 A fiduciary is legally and ethically required to act in your best interest — not their firm's, not their broker-dealer's, and not in the interest of a product manufacturer paying them a commission.
 Registered Investment Advisors (RIAs) like Sevey Wealth are held to the fiduciary standard at all times.